Subscription Box Ideas for Product Businesses

 If you look at this and decide a subscription box is not for you, do make sure you’re set up for gifting.

-Whether that’s offering gift wrap, the ability to add a card or gift vouchers… more people will be looking for gifts to be sent directly from you to the recipient, so make it easy for them to do so.
+Whether that’s offering gift wrap, the ability to add a card or gift vouchers… more people are looking for gifts to be sent directly from you to the recipient, so make it easy for them to do so.

 Alright, back to subscription boxes and let’s jump into some examples.